rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 - Through the environment variable: `CARGO_TARGET_DIR="/absolute/path/to/cache/{manifest-path-hash}" cargo build`
 - Through the command line flag: `cargo build --target-dir "/absolute/path/to/cache/{manifest-path-hash}"`

-## Naming
+## Definition of `{manifest-path-hash}`

-In the example in the previous section, using a templated `CARGO_TARGET_DIR` with `cargo build` produces named subdirectories.
-The name of those is computed from the full and canonicalized path to the manifest for the workspace, so building `work-project/crate-1` will still use the directory for the whole workspace during a `cargo build` call.
+In the example in the previous section, `{manifest-path-hash}` was replaced with a relative path.
+This relative path is computed from the full and canonicalized path to the manifest for the workspace `Cargo.toml` (or the `script.rs` file directly for cargo-scripts).
+By being canonicalized, including resolving of symlinks, symlinked projects will share the same target directory.
+This is following the prior art from `bazel` and I have not found any complaints about this.

-This naming scheme is **not considered stable**: the method will probably not change often but `cargo` offers no guarantee and may change it in any release.
+The hashing and turning the hash into nested directories is **not considered stable**: the method will probably not change often but `cargo` offers no guarantee and may change it in any release.
 Tools that needs to interact with `cargo`'s target directory should not rely on its value for more than a single invocation of them: they should instead query `cargo metadata` for the actual value each time they are invoked.

-The path used for the naming of the final target directory is the one found *after* symlink resolution: `bazel` does it too and I have not found any complaints about this and it has the distinct advantage of allowing to make a symlink to a project somewhere else on the machine (for example to organise work projects) and avoid duplicating the build directory and all its data (which can be quite heavy).

 To prevent collisions by craftings paths, the `<manifest-path-hash>` directory will be computed from a hash of the workspace manifest's full path (and possibly other data, for example `bazel` uses its version and the current user too).